-Speaking about the findings from the 2013 Homeowners’ Intention Survey (the Survey) of over 1,000 Australian mortgage holders, Cherie Junek, local franchise owner at Mortgage Choice in the Sydney Hills District, said that of those looking to renovate, over 77% regard this as a means to improve their quality of living.
+The findings from our 2013 Homeowners’ Intention Survey (the Survey) of over 1,000 Australian mortgage holders showed that of those looking to renovate, over 77% regard this as a means to improve their quality of living.

 The Survey also revealed that of those intending to renovate, 54% are planning major cosmetic renovations such as retiling or replacing cupboards, while 27% are planning major structural changes including changing the layout of the home and 19% are planning minor cosmetic changes like a coat of paint.

-To help homeowners make the right finance decisions when renovating to create their dream home, Cherie says asking for specialist help is a sensible idea.
+To help homeowners make the right finance decisions when renovating to create their dream home, asking for specialist help is a sensible idea.

-While renovating is a great way to make lifestyle improvements, Cherie encouraged homeowners to considera number of factors before redesigning their home, including but not limited to:
+While renovating is a great way to make lifestyle improvements, it's important to consider a number of factors before redesigning your home, including but not limited to:

 · Avoid over capitalising: Investigate whether you can achieve your renovation without over capitalising on the investment, that is, when the cost of the project outweighs the value it will add to your property.